The K-process on a tree as a scaling limit of the GREM-like trap model: Convergence

-Our first auxiliary result establishes that the contribution of extra marks and their descendants to $X_{j}^{(n)}$ is negligible as $n \rightarrow \infty$.
-That is the content of Lemma \ref{extramark}.
+Our first auxiliary result establishes that the contribution of extra marks and their descendants to $X_{j}^{(n)}$ is negligible as $n \rightarrow\infty$.
+That is the content of Lemma~\ref{extramark}.
 To be precise, let $\mathcal{E}_{2}^{(n)} = \mathcal{R}_{2}^{(n)}$ and for $3\leq i \leq k$

-$\mathcal{E}_{i}^{(n)}$ represents the extra marks of the $i$-th level and the {\em descendants} of extra marks of previous levels in the $i$-th level (that is, Poisson marks belonging to constancy intervals originating from extra marks of the previous level or descendants of extra marks from levels before that).
+$\mathcal{E}_{i}^{(n)}$ represents the extra marks of the $i$th level and the \textit{descendants} of extra marks of previous levels in the $i$th level (i.e., Poisson marks belonging to constancy intervals originating from extra marks of the previous level or descendants of extra marks from levels before that).